Psychological

 • 46.
 What is emotional intelligence?

-B) The ability to read body language accurately
+A) The ability to read body language accurately

 C) The ability to understand and manage one's own emotions and effectively interact with others

-D) The ability to perform well on IQ tests
+D) The ability to control sensory perceptions

 • 47.
 What is the term for the process of reinforcing a behavior by rewarding it?